Alopecia Areata and the Best Treatments

-Alopecia areata is a common autoimmune skin disease resulting in the loss of hair on the scalp and on other areas of the body.
-Hair loss usually begins as one or more small, round, smooth patches on the scalp and can progress to total scalp hair loss (alopecia areata totalis) or complete body hair loss (alopecia areata universalis).
+Alopecia areata is a common autoimmune skin disease resulting in the loss of hair on the scalp.
+Hair loss usually begins as one or more small, round, smooth patches on the scalp and can progress to total scalp hair loss.

 White blood cells in our immune system attack cells in the hair follicles, damaging the follicle and causing inflammation that leads to hair loss and diminished hair production.